jj-for-everyone/jj-for-everyone.github.io/src/merge.md

 I've strung you along for long enough, let's finally create that version with the combined changes.

 There are actually two approaches to achieve this, one of them we'll see later.
-For now, we're going to create a **merge commit**.
+For now, we're going to **merge** the two revisions.
-As the name implies, a merge commit merges changes from two (or more!) commits.
+This will create a new revision with the two existing ones as parents.

-Until now, we've created new commits with the command `jj commit`.
+Until now, we've created new revisions with the command `jj commit`.
 That command actually does two things at once:
-It adds a description to the commit you just finished working on and starts a new commit on top of it.
+It adds a description to the revision you just finished working on and starts a new revision on top of it.
-Unfortunately it can't create merge commits.
+Unfortunately it can't merge revisions.

-There is a slightly more "low-level" command for creating new commits called `jj new`.
+There is a slightly more "low-level" command for creating new revisions called `jj new`.
-It only creates a new commit and doesn't modify any descriptions.
+It only creates a new revision and doesn't modify any descriptions.
 Importantly, it takes a **list of parents** as additional arguments.
-This allows us to create a commit with two parents, i.e. a merge commit:
+This allows us to create a revision with two parents:

 ```sh
 jj new main@origin @-